British oil firm rows back on sizing up English countryside find

 Headlines like “Britain’s Dallas” featured in the national press last week when Explorer UK Oil & Gas Investments (UKOG) said last week that up to 100 billion barrels of oil could lie below the green fields around Gatwick Airport.

-“The company has not undertaken work outside of its license areas sufficient to comment on the possible oil in place in the whole of the Weald Basin,” it said.
+“The company has not undertaken work outside of its licence areas sufficient to comment on the possible oil in place in the whole of the Weald Basin,” it said.

 Industry analysts had last week received UKOG’s news with a note of caution, pointing out that Kuwait’s proved reserves amount to 101.5 billion barrels, according to BP’s annual statistics, while Britain has extracted 45 billion barrels from the North Sea since the 1970s.

-In its original statement, UKOG had already cautioned that only between 3 and 15 percent of the oil on its license could be recovered.
+In its original statement, UKOG had already cautioned that only between 3 and 15 percent of the oil on its licence could be recovered.